Q&A with George Mulligan, PhD: ASP1128 Cuts Down on Acute Kidney Injuries

 MD Magazine: What do you believe the main take-home point of the study is?

-Mulligan: So, the study is an ongoing phase II trial of patients at risk for AKI after cardiovascular surgery.
+Mulligan: The study is an ongoing phase II trial of patients at risk for AKI after cardiovascular surgery.

 It's a randomized control study, in which we compare placebo to 1128.
 And we're looking to see if we can reduce the rates of AKI, in this particular hospital setting.